Robert-96/dezmereanrobert.com/content/posts/meta-tags-with-html-webpack-plugin.md

 ---
 title: "Meta Tags With HtmlWebpackPlugin"
 subtitle: "Add meta tags for social media with `HtmlWebpackPlugin`."
-date: 2021-10-16T02:33:24+03:00
+date: 2020-10-13T02:33:24+03:00
 tags: [ "webpack", "javascript" ]
 draft: false
 ---

-The goal of this guide is to add social media tags to your webpack project.
+This article explains how to add social media tags to your webpack project.

 <!--more-->